ninesl/mindtick/README.md

 You can find the most recent release of go here: https://go.dev/dl/

-After go has been installed, run `go get github.com/ninesl/mindtick@latest`
+After go has been installed, run `go install github.com/ninesl/mindtick@latest`

 If your `$PATH` variables are setup correctly *(will be by default)* run `mindtick` in a new terminal window to ensure Mindtick was installed correctly.